typex1/bedrock-chat-with-content/README.md

 >The code as is works on Streamlit.
 If you like to change it to work on your local environment, follow steps 4, 5, and 6.
 Otherwise, jump directly to step 7.

-4. **Create .streamlit folder in your home directory**
+4. **Create .streamlit folder in this repository root directory**
    ```sh
    mkdir .streamlit

 5. **cd into .streamlit directory**
    ```sh
-   cd .aws
+   cd .streamlit

 6. **Create secrets.toml file and add AWS credentials in the file -  do not forget the quotation marks**
     ```sh
    ACCESS_KEY="<Your AWS Access Key>"
    SECRET_KEY="<Your AWS Secret Access Key>"

-7. **From the repo root folder, run the following command to run the application in the browser**
+7. **From the repository root folder, run the following command to run the application in the browser**
    ```sh
    streamlit run app.py